MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.77-Acquisitions-Support-Operations-Afghanistan/section-225.7703-2.md

 (i) The head of the contacting activity is authorized to make a determination that applies to an individual acquisition with a value of less than $100 million.

-(ii) The Principal Director, Defense Pricing and Contracting, and the following officials, without power of redelegation, are authrized to make a determination that applies to an individual acquisition with a value of $100 million or more or to a class of acquisitions:
+(ii) The Principal Director, Defense Pricing, Contracting, and Acquisition Policy, and the following officials, without power of redelegation, are authorized to make a determination that applies to an individual acquisition with a value of $100 million or more or to a class of acquisitions:

 (A) Defense Logistics Agency Component Acquisition Executive.